 For a comprehensive review of HAPE, HACE, AMS and related issues see Pocket First Aid and Wilderness Medicine.
 If someone is beginning to feel unwell then first assumption is always altitude sickness until proven otherwise.
-A healthy level of observation should exist between all group members and each trekker should have a ‘health buddy’, normally a tent or roommate, with whom you will form a ‘watch me, watch you’ relationship.
-Sometimes the effects of altitude are subtle, eg a slight slurring of speech, or loss of coordination, that only regular examination will notice.
+A healthy level of observation should exist between all group members.
+Each trekker should have a ‘health buddy’, normally a tent or roommate, with whom you will form a ‘watch me, watch you’ relationship.
+Sometimes the first effects of altitude are subtle, eg a slight slurring of speech, or loss of coordination, that only regular examination will notice.

 Looking After Feet and Joints

 Carry a blister-treatment kit and examine your feet regularly for any signs of irritation or nail problems.
 When you have finished trekking for the day it is a good idea to remove your boots and socks and let your feet ‘breathe’.
 Some people like a footbath but these are best saved for times when your feet can completely dry out.
 Trim your toenails regularly and clean out any dead skin from around the nails.
 If you develop any aches or pains in your feet you should first check that your boots are laced correctly.
 Also check if your sock or boot lining hasn’t creased or folded differently, or that your laces are not too tight.
 If pains persist it is wise to rest and seek medical attention.